Leo3418/RealMute/README.md

 ----------
 - [x] An optional function to exclude OPs in muting all players
 - [x] See all muted players and settings of this plugin
-- [ ] Automatically mute players if they send any prohibited contents in chat
+- [x] Automatically mute players if they send any prohibited contents in chat
+- [ ] Improve mechanism of checking contents that players send
+- [ ] An optional function to ban private messages along with chat
 - [ ] Timer-mute

 License